-- 1. Infantry units cannot pursue where this would result in any stand contacting the front edge of cavalry or chariots retreating from the same engagement.
+- 1. Infantry units cannot pursue cavalry or chariots retreating from the same engagement.
 This enables mounted troops to avoid pursuit from slower foot troops, and also to cover the retreat of friends in some situations.
-There is one exception.
-In the case an infantry unit charge a cavalry or chariot unit that is in irregular formation or charge it into the flank or rear, the infantry unit is permitted to pursue the retreating cavalry of chariot unit in the round it charged. - 2.
+There are a few exception to this rule.
+If an infantry unit charges a cavalry or chariot unit that is in irregular formation or charges it in the flank or rear, the infantry unit is permitted to pursue the retreating cavalry or chariot unit in the round it charged.
+For further exceptions see Infantry contact with cavalry on p.49. - 2.
 Artillery never pursue retreating enemies of any kind and must stand or fall back instead. - 3.
 Fortified units never pursue.
 If they win a combat they must fall back or stand their ground. - 4.
 Troops never pursue enemy who have retreated into or through terrain they cannot enter.
-For example, cavalry cannot pursue infantry who retreat wholly into a wood. - 5.
-Non-flying units cannot pursue flyers in the same way infantry cannot pursue cavalry or chariots.
+For example, cavalry cannot pursue infantry who retreat into a wood.
+There must be at least 1cm of edge outside the wood. - 5.
+Non-flying units cannot pursue flying units retreating from the same engagement.
+Exceptions; a flying unit can be pursued by a non-flying unit when charged in the flank or rear or when in irregular formation in the round it charged.
+For further exceptions see Infantry contact with cavalry on p.49.